Xapuu/programingStuff/libTalk-1 (1).md

 ## libs

-In the libs folder we hold all of our libs where **lib** is set of files consumed by apps, they are similar to `node_modules`, they are bundled in the artifact, that we mentioned, or can be deployed on the `npm` for whatever purpouse.
+In the libs folder we hold all of our libs where **lib** is set of files consumed by apps, they are similar to `node_modules`, they are bundled in the artifact, that we mentioned, or can be deployed on the `npm` for whatever purpose.
 Their used in order to partion our code in smaller units, of easily reusable and maintainable blocks.

-Acoording to **nrwl** recommendentions there should be 4 library types in nx-workspace are : feature, data-access, ui, and util.
+According to **nrwl** recommendations there should be 4 library types in nx-workspace are : feature, data-access, ui, and util.

  * Feature libraries - library in which a whole feature is implemented, for example a feature might be a cart logic (in the context of shop applications) where you have the same shopping cart in multiple applications
- * Ui libraries - library that holds only presentational components, for example a button componet
+ * Ui libraries - library that holds only presentational components, for example a button component
  * Data-access libraries - library that holds services, utilities, also state management services
  * Utility libraries - as the name suggests this is a library that holds utility functions services etc.